top of page

 • smoke (high-dose beta-carotene supplements are unsafe for smokers)

-Vitamin A deficiency is rare in the UK, and symptoms people often associate with low vitamin A — such as dry skin, low immunity or poor night vision — can have many other causes.
+Symptoms people often associate with low vitamin A, such as dry skin, low immunity or poor night vision, can have many other causes.
+So, before considering vitamin A supplements, it’s important to:

 • review diet quality and vegetable intake